Disappearance of Richard Colvin Cox: Disappearance

 At 4:45 pm on Saturday, January 7, 1950, a man telephoned Cox's West Point classmate, Peter C. Hains IV, who was acting as Charge of Quarters in Cadet Company B-2 (part of the North Barracks) and answered incoming calls for company members.
 Hains later said the caller's "tone was rough and patronizing, almost insulting."
 After he told the man that Cox was not in his room, the man replied, "Well, look, when he comes in, tell him to come on down here to the hotel. ...
 Just tell him George called – he'll know who I am.
 We knew each other in Germany.
 I'm just up here for a little while, and tell him I'd like to get him a bite to eat."
 (Note: The caller was referencing West Point's Thayer Hotel, where cadets were allowed to dine with visitors.)
 Hains later stated he could not be completely certain the name given was "George", as he had answered many phone calls while on duty and that one had not seemed noteworthy at the time; Cox never referred to the man by name.

 At 5:30 pm, a man entered Grant Hall—an area where cadets could meet guests—and asked to see Cox.
 The cadet on duty telephoned Cox to tell him he had a visitor.
 The cadet later described the visitor as slightly under 6 ft tall and weighing around 185 lb.
 He was fair-haired, had a fair complexion and wore a belted trenchcoat, but no hat.
-When Cox entered the Hall, he shook hands with the man; the cadet on duty later recalled he seemed glad to see him.
+When Cox entered the Hall, he shook hands with the man; the cadet on duty later recalled Cox seemed glad to see him.
 Cox signed out in the Company B-2 Departure Book, indicating he would have dinner with his visitor at the Thayer Hotel.
 Cox later admitted to his roommates that they did not dine, but drank from a bottle of whiskey while sitting inside the man's parked car.